‘By wisdom a house is built, and through understanding it is established’ Proverbs 24:3

 If you don’t meet the above requirements but do have relevant experience, training, or unaccredited study, we’d still love to hear from you as it may be possible to admit you to the Postgraduate Certificate or Postgraduate Diploma.
 Please contact us to discuss, as we apply for University approval on a case-by-case basis.
 Students who successfully complete the Postgraduate Certificate or Postgraduate Diploma can request to transfer to the MA.

-The deadline for bursary applications each year is 31 July, and for programme applications 31 August.
+The deadline for all programme applications and bursary applications is 31 July.
 Applications to join standalone modules can be received up to four weeks before the module begins.

 Special Educational Needs (SENDA)